aberrya/ChromeExtensions/hide-trends/README.md

 Once installed, the extension will automatically hide trending sections and the "What's happening" sidebar on Twitter/X. No additional configuration is needed.

-## Compatibility

-- Works with both twitter.com and x.com domains
-- Tested with Chrome version 100+
-- Compatible with Twitter's new X branding

 ## Troubleshooting

 If the extension stops working: